chili-publish/grafx-documentation/docs/CHILI-GraFx/concepts/integrations/index.md

 To enable external applications to connect to CHILI GraFx, an Integration must be defined within the CHILI GraFx platform, which includes a name and credentials for authentication.

-For instructions on setting up an Integration, refer to the documentation on how to establish the connection.
+For instructions on setting up an Integration, [see our guide](/CHILI-GraFx/guides/integrations/).

+## Platform API

+The **GraFx Platform API** allows you to manage GraFx Platform resources.

+Some exmaple use cases are:

+- User management
+- Environment creation
+- Buy (Render pack) add-ons

+## Environment API

+Through the **GraFx Environment API** you can manage your CHILI GraFx environments.

+Some exmaple use cases are:

+- Adding Smart Templates
+- Adding Template Designer seats (later)
+- Generating Output

+You can learn more about these in the [Developer Center](/GraFx-Developers/)